gcbeyond/OSMS/README.md

 # Open-Source Miniature Spectrophotometer (OSMS)
-*The OSMS software was designed by Katrina Laganovska, University of Latvia, Institute of Solid State Physics.
+*The OSMS software was designed by Katrina Laganovska, University of Latvia, Institute of Solid State Physics (www.lum.lv).
 If you have any questions, comments or feedback, please contact me at katrina.laganovska@cfi.lu.lv. or here*
 ## The complete and updated software